 - We do not allow any practice that would restrict free movement of employees.
 Such practices can include requiring employees to hand over identification documents, passports or work permits as a condition of employment.

 - We recognize the special needs of employees under the age of 18 and our duty of care towards them.

 - All employees should be adequately rewarded for their work and should be treated fairly and with respect for their employment rights.
 The working environment should be of a decent standard.
 We demand these conditions, as set out in the human rights and ILO standards that we subscribe to, not only for ourselves but also for worker in our supply chain.

 - We only permit working hours, wages and benefits that are in compliance with national and local laws and relevant ILO conventions.

 - We recognize and respect collective bargaining agreements and our employees’ right to freedom of association and collective bargaining, where permissible by law.

 - We promote good relations with labor organizations, trade unions and workers’ representatives.

 - We maintain a dialogue with our employees to ensure their rights are respected.

-We expect all our subcontractors to commit to our Supplier Code of Conduct (in Finnish), which also covers the aforementioned principles.
+We expect all our subcontractors to commit to our Supplier Code of Conduct, which also covers the aforementioned principles.